zpneal/incidentally/README.md

 <!-- badges: end -->

 ## Welcome
 Thank you for your interest in the `incidentally` package\!
 The incidentally package implements methods to generate incidence matrices, which can represent bipartite (aka two-mode, affiliation) networks.
+It is currently *under development* but the existing functions should mostly work.